germs-lab/ec2-tutorials/docs/install-rstudio-server.rst

 (You can do this while the computer is booting.)

-You'll also want to update your DNS support and ensure that both DNS resolution and DNS hostnames are set to "yes" by following these `instructions <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html#vpc-dns-updating>.`_
+You'll also want to update your DNS support and ensure that both DNS resolution and DNS hostnames are set to "yes" by following these `instructions. <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html#vpc-dns-updating>`_

 3. Log in via the shell
 -----------------------